bialikover/cofeenoti/readme.md

-# Simple coffescript-node Notifier
+# Simple coffeescript-node Notifier
 This little snippet counts how much time have you spended in the task via growl notification, and it also throws a message using pomodoro technique.

 = Why another notifier?
-I wanted to learn coffescript...
+I wanted to learn coffeescript...
  And I got a problem:
  For project management I wanted to count how much time I spend in certain task or project, so i decided to install a timer, but i didnt feel like using one from the app store, so I decided build my own in coffescript!